King Abdulaziz Center for World Culture: The building

 The building covers 80,000 square meters with its shape being inspired by the internal structural shape of oil-bearing rock formations.
+These rock formations are designed in a structure where three stones are on the ground while the fourth stone, the Keystone, is suspended and being carried by the other stones.
+This concept was executed to represent teamwork and how different components rely on one another.
 The Norwegian architectural firm Snøhetta designed the building and the UK professional services firm Buro Happold led the engineering design.

 The levels of the building are arranged thematically and intended to suggest a progression through the ages.
 Areas dealing with history and the past are at the lowest levels, beneath ground level and the ground floor dealing with the present.
 The higher levels are mainly situated in the structure known as the Knowledge Tower, with the intention being that the knowledge communicated in the tower's teaching rooms will equip citizens for the future.

+The location of Ithra was purposely chosen near Prosperity Well, which is Saudi Arabia’s first commercial oil well.
+The reason behind this was to show the shift from traditional energy sources like oil to energy from people’s spirits, capabilities, and creativity.
+Another strategic choice was using silver tubes to cover the structures which is similar to the pipes used to extract the oil.

 Regarding the environmental point of view, the building was designed in accordance with prevailing LEED standards to minimize adverse ecological impact.
 For example, the plants in the surrounding gardens were selected from desert species and intended to minimize use of water and survive dry desert conditions.
+They also used other strategies to maintain sustainable like harvesting rainwater, recycle 80% of its waste, and using portable water.
+In 2023, Ithra received LEED gold certificate after three years of maintaining its sustainability of the environment.

 In April 2018, the King Abdulaziz Center for World Culture hosted the 29th Arab League summit, this was the first time the summit had been held in the Eastern Province of Saudi Arabia.